create3000/x_ite/docs/_posts/components/CubeMapTexturing/GeneratedCubeMapTexture.md

 ### SFInt32 [ ] **size** 128 <small>(0,∞)</small>

-Size indicates the resolution of the generated images in number of pixels per side.
+*size* indicates the resolution of the generated images in number of pixels per side.

 ### SFNode [ ] **textureProperties** NULL <small>[TextureProperties]</small>